Spiced Life Conversation

 Codependency has a profound link to past trauma during childhood.
 As a child, you may have been abandoned by a parent, forgotten by a friend, or ignored and made to feel useless by someone you loved and respected.
-In order to overcome your codependent habits, it’s essential that you actively begin to acknowledge these feelings so you can overcome them.
+To overcome your codependent habits, it’s essential that you actively begin to acknowledge these feelings so you can overcome them.
 No blame is needed.
 We all fall short in life.
-We make decisions base on what information and knowledge we have at any given moment or season in life.
+We make decisions based on what information and knowledge we have at any given moment or season in life.
 Learn to forgive and see the soul lesson you are learning due to that person and experience therefore next time you can make a better choice to protect not only your heart but your vibe.
-A high vibration in life is essential for manifesting your heart desire.
+High vibration in life is essential for manifesting your heart's desire.

-This simple acknowledgement can have a cascading effect that helps you understand that the emotions and compulsions causing your emotional eating and codependent behavior today don’t need to rule your life.
+This simple acknowledgment can have a cascading effect that helps you understand that the emotions and compulsions causing your emotional eating and codependent behavior today don’t need to rule your life.